ForgeEssentials/FERemoteJavaClient/README.md

 JavaFX based client to use the ForgeEssentials remote API.

-It allows easy management of FE-based servers, without the need to log into the server.
+It allows easy and convenient management of FE-based servers, without the need to log into the server.

 Requires at least Java 8 u40!